 Another top F2P game that is highly popular in South East Asia (SEA) is a game called Free Fire – developed by 1111 Dots Studio.
-It was released globally, yet Garena holds the distribution and publishing rights – the same studio that hosts League of Legends, AOV Arena of Valor, Heroes of Newerth, CrossFire, and FIFA 3 in South East Asia.
+It was released globally, yet Garena holds the distribution and publishing rights – the same studio that hosts AOV Arena of Valor, Heroes of Newerth, CrossFire, and FIFA 3 in South East Asia.

 Again, the game is also similar to PUBG, yet there are millions of active players monthly, especially in the SEA region.
 According to various review sites, Free Fire’s rating is one of the highest scores in terms of accessibility for F2P players.

 Rules of Survival is from a different yet similar developer and publisher – a Chinese studio called NetEase Games; known for their titles such as Onmyoji, Onmyoji Arena, and Knives Out.
 Almost everything about RoS was pretty much the same if you already played PUBG – yet it is still one of the biggest free-to-play online games in South East Asia.